© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Llangwm Mound & Bailey Castle is a scheduled monument protected by Cadw under reference MM061.
 View the official record →

-Llangwm Mound and Bailey Castle is a motte-and-bailey fortification located in Pembrokeshire, Wales, and dates to the Norman period following the late eleventh-century conquest and settlement of South Wales.
+Llangwm Mound and Bailey Castle is a motte and bailey fortification located in Pembrokeshire, Wales, and represents a typical form of Norman military architecture established in Wales during the late eleventh and twelfth centuries.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM061.

 Llangwm Mound & Bailey Castle dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Llangwm Mound & Bailey Castle is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM061.